ppeble/emissary-ingress.dev/content/en/docs/3.7/howtos/configure-communications.md

 ### Using a Split L4 Load Balancer to Terminate TLS

-Here, we assume that $productName$ is behind a load balancer setup that handles TLS at layer 4:
+Here, we assume that Emissary is behind a load balancer setup that handles TLS at layer 4:

-- Incoming cleartext traffic is forwarded to $productName$ on port 8080.
+- Incoming cleartext traffic is forwarded to Emissary on port 8080.
-- Incoming TLS traffic is terminated at the load balancer, then forwarded to $productName$ _as cleartext_ on port 8443.
+- Incoming TLS traffic is terminated at the load balancer, then forwarded to Emissary _as cleartext_ on port 8443.
 - This might involve multiple L4 load balancers, but the actual number doesn't matter.
-- The actual port numbers we use don't matter either, as long as $productName$ and the load balancer(s) agree on which port is for which traffic.
+- The actual port numbers we use don't matter either, as long as Emissary and the load balancer(s) agree on which port is for which traffic.

 We're going to route HTTPS for both `foo.example.com` and `bar.example.com`, redirect HTTP for `foo.example.com`, and reject HTTP for `bar.example.com`.